man-group/ArcticDB/build_tooling/README.md

 ## Python scripts related to Persistent Storage testing

-The Python scripts related to the persistent_storage are:
+There are some Python utility functions to the persistent storages.
-- storage_common.py
-- seed_storage.py
-- verify_storage.py
-- cleanup_storage.py
+They can be found in python\arcticdb\util\storage_test.py This is also a callable script, that can be used to perform the operations described below.

-They implement the following steps:
+The file contains implementations for the following steps:
 1. Seed - seeding some libraries in the real storages
     - in order to access this, you need to set the **ARCTICDB_PERSISTENT_STORAGE_LIB_NAME** environment variable
     - these libraries are used to test that the versions that we are building can read data from previous versions